meltyourface/blank/posts/Dog-Heads-of-War/Canine-Human-Military-Strategy-Operation-Canine-Storm/index.md

 ---
 Battle Plan: Operation Canine Storm

-Objective: To conquer enemy territory and neutralize hostile forces using a combination of Dog Heads of War, advanced weaponry, and synergistic relationships with human forces.
+**Objective**: To conquer enemy territory and neutralize hostile forces using a combination of Dog Heads of War, advanced weaponry, and synergistic relationships with human forces.

 Phase 1: Strategic Reconnaissance
 - Deploy advanced drones for aerial reconnaissance of enemy territory.